chrisjsherm/aws-lambda-contact-us/README.md

 2. Docker running
 3. Node/NPM installed.

-Rename `docker-compose.example.yml` to `docker-compose.yml` and
-adjust the environment variables in `docker-compose.yml` as needed.
+Adjust the environment variables in `.env` as needed.

 1. Run `npm install`.
 This installs dependencies.
-2. Run `docker compose up -d`.
+2. Run `docker compose up`.
 This starts the Lambda Fn container.
 3. Run `npm run build:live`.
 This starts TypeScript transpilation in watch mode and starts a Docker container.
 When you modify code in the `src` directory, the container will briefly go down while it restarts.